signaldatascience/R-curriculum/day01/day1.md

 * The `gender` variable is encoded as a **factor**, which we'll cover in greater depth later.
 For now, since we want to run linear regressions including gender, we want to turn it into a *binary numeric variable*, with values 0 and 1.
 Use a combination of arithmetic and `as.numeric()` to do so, and be sure to keep track of which gender you assign to each of 0 and 1.

+### Learning to use `dplyr` ###

 The `dplyr` package is one of Hadley Wickham's most commonly used R packages and is particularly useful for the straightforward manipulation of data frames.
 Look through Wickham's [`dplyr` tutorial](https://www.dropbox.com/sh/i8qnluwmuieicxc/AACsepZJvULCKkbIxK9KP-6Ea/dplyr-tutorial.pdf?dl=0) and answer the questions with your partner.

 Feel free to refer back to the tutorial or to the inbuilt documentation as you use `dplyr` to continue analyzing the `GaltonFamilies` dataset.

+### Running linear regressions ###

-* **Note:** In the questions below, "run a regression of A against X, Y and Z" should be understood as "first run a regression of A against X, Y and Z individually, perhaps in pairs, then run the regression against all three variables".
+In the questions below, "run a regression of A against X, Y and Z" should be understood as "first run a regression of A against X, Y and Z individually, perhaps in pairs, then run the regression against all three variables".

 * Aggregate the data by family using the appropriate `dplyr` function.
 Before writing any R code to do so, think about what this aggregation actually means and what kinds of variables you want to calculate on a per-family basis.